parke/lxroot/readme.md

 Lxroot creates virtual environments via Linux user namespaces.
 Linux user namespaces, by their very nature, have inherent and unavoidable limitations.
 In some cases, these limitations may create compatibility issues, depending on exactly what software you try to run inside Lxroot.

-It is also possible that your Linux distribution provides a Linux kernel with the "user namespace" functionality disabled.
+It is also possible that your Linux distribution provides a Linux kernel that was compiled with user namespaces disabled.
 In this case, Lxroot will fail to run on your kernel.
-I suspect most Linux kernels today are compiled with the "user namespace" enabled, but I have not attempted to verify this.
+I suspect most Linux kernels today are compiled with user namespaces enabled, but I have not attempted to verify this.

 ###  Installation